Truncation (geometry)

 In geometry, a truncation is an operation in any dimension that cuts polytope vertices, creating a new facet in place of each vertex.
 The term originates from Kepler's names for the Archimedean solids.

+A different truncation is defined for otherwise infinite surfaces via the intersection with another surface, particularly a plane, such as in a truncated cone.

 Uniform truncation

 In general any polyhedron (or polytope) can also be truncated with a degree of freedom as to how deep the cut is, as shown in Conway polyhedron notation truncation operation.

 A special kind of truncation, usually implied, is a uniform truncation, a truncation operator applied to a regular polyhedron (or regular polytope) which creates a resulting uniform polyhedron (uniform polytope) with equal edge lengths.
 There are no degrees of freedom, and it represents a fixed geometric, just like the regular polyhedra.